kosiname/Kosiname/README.md

 ### Hi there 👋
-This is a collection of my SQL and Python for database management files.
+This is my collection of SQL and Python codes for database management.

 I also added some data visualization projects I did with inspiration and data sets from online sources.